AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >*Being well prepared was crucial for his journey.
 He packed quick and light, making sure that he thought
 >of all the necessities.*

-We need a basis to work from and already know how to create a component in **Angular2** with form validation.
+We need a basis to work from and already know how to create a component in **Angular 2** with form validation.
 So let us build one quickly.

 Our component will consist of a form with one input as form element.
 This input will have a mix of standard and